- Compliance Committees

 IBC training must be completed prior to protocol submission to the IBC office.
 IBC training can be confirmed in a-tune by checking out the document and clicking "Refresh" on the General Training tab.
-This training must be up to date for new applications, continuing reviews, and modifications prior to submission.
+This training must be up to date for new applications, annual reviews, and amendments prior to review by the committee.

 Additional Training Offered through Environmental Health & Safety